Changes in the way Americans purchase healthcare insurance and in health insurance practices are essential elements of the Affordable Care Act.

 An online competitive health insurance marketplace.

 The marketplace offers a choice of policies that meet benefit and consumer costs set by the government.
-Open enrollment in the marketplace is currently closed.
-The next enrollment period will be from November 15, 2014, through February 15, 2015.
+For a health plan that starts in 2015, the open enrollment period is November 15, 2014, through February 15, 2015.
 Certain life events, like changing jobs, getting married, or having a baby, may qualify you for a special temporary enrollment period.
 Visit healthcare.gov for more information.

 The marketplace (or health insurance exchange) is open to people who don’t have health insurance and to those who have insurance but want to make a change in their coverage.
 The policies are offered by private companies and include a set of benefits known as “essential health benefits.”
 These benefits include many preventive care services, hospital visits, maternity and newborn care, prescription drugs, mental health, and recovery from substance abuse.

 Most Americans can make one application to the marketplace that allows them to compare the health insurance policies they are eligible for in their state side by side.
 For more information and to enroll, visit healthcare.gov or call toll-free 800.318.2596.